-The District has the Following Major Enterprise Fund:
+The District has the Following Major Enterprise (Proprietary) Fund:

-Food Service Fund: This fund accounts for all revenues, food purchases, and costs and expenses for the food service program.
+Food Service Fund: The food service fund is authorized under Section 504 of the Public School Code of 1949 to account for all revenues, food purchases, and costs and expenses for the food service program.
 The food service fund is the District's only major enterprise fund where the intent of the governing body is that the costs of providing food services are covered by user charges and subsidies received.

-Additionally, the District Reports the Following Fund Types:
+Additionally, the District Reports the Following Fund Type: